AlexsLemonade/OpenScPCA-analysis/docs/policies/privacy-policy.md

     "cookies" or other tracking tools to enhance your experience and gather information about Users and visits to the OpenScPCA Project.
-    Please refer to the "May we use 'cookies' or other tracking tools?\" section below for information about cookies and how we may use them.
+    Please refer to the "May we use 'cookies' or other tracking tools?" section below for information about cookies and how we may use them.

 -   **Information from Other Sources:** For purposes such as